RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_container_database.md

     }
 }
 ```
-****

-If at least one database server is available, and a container by that name does not exist yet, we create the container on the database server:
+If at least one database server is available and no container with that name exists, create the container on the database server:
 # [C#](#tab/tabid-6)
 ```cs
 var container = new TranslationMemoryContainer(tmServer);